Cir-Europa/cirs-links/README.md

 - **[planet.dk](http://planet.dk/fonts/)** Very Y2K
 - **[Magenta](https://www.dafont.com/magenta.font)** Main font used for my titles
 - **[June Expt](https://fonts.adobe.com/fonts/june-expt-variable)** font used for ACID OCEAN title

+### Misc
+- **[Deep Dream Generator](https://deepdreamgenerator.com/)** I used this way back before the AI boom; it used to have a feature where you could make it draw an image using the texture of another image & that's how my profile pic was made.
+It seems since then they've pivoted to gen AI only :/